 Bugs Are Us

-You’ll be buzzing with excitement with our bug-themed activities in our Learning Space this Easter holiday!
+You’ll be buzzing with excitement with our bug-themed activities in our Learning Space this October half term!
 From dragonflies to beetles, take inspiration from the creepy crawlies in Tate’s collection to construct multi-coloured neon replicas of your favourite bugs.
 Use the materials from our pick ‘n’ mix recycled craft box to make a 3D model of your bug.

 Check out John Hoskin’s Black Beetle, Louise Bourgeois’ Spider, Mark Wallinger’s King Edward and the Colorado Beetle, Yinka Shonibare’s Grain Weevil and Andy Warhol’s Happy Butterfly Day for inspiration!